PancakePrediction/Pancake_Pridction_KNN/README.md

 ## About KNN
 1. the K value 26 will be a good one.(Success 61.33%; Max Serial lost: 5)
 2. More samples will make its predictions more accurate.

+## Warrning
+1. It's a gambling-like game, if you can't control your greed, you'll go broke.
+2. I went from 0.5 BNB to 7 BNB in 1 day through this game.
+3. But I went from 70 BNB to 0.01 BNB in half day.